 Rule 14-802.
 Authorizationto practice law.

-(a) Except as set forth insubsection (c) of this rule, only persons who are active, licensed members ofthe Bar in good standing may engage in the practice of law in Utah.
+active, licensed members of the Bar in goodstanding may engage in the practice of law

 (b) For purposes of this rule: